 – MICK SZAL

-MICK HAS BEEN MODELING NOW FOR SEVEN OR SO YEARS AND THIS PANDORA LAD HAS DONE JUST ABOUT EVERYTHING THERE IS TO DO MODELING WISE.
-SHE HAS WALKED ON MAIN RUNWAYS AROUND THE WORLD, SHE HAS SHOT TV COMMERCIALS, WORKED SHOWROOMS FOR SOME OF THE TOP DESIGNERS IN THE WORLD AND SHE’S MADE THE EDITORIAL SHOOTS FOR HYPED MAGAZINES.
+MICK HAS BEEN MODELING NOW FOR SEVEN OR SO YEARS AND THIS PANDORA BABE HAS DONE JUST ABOUT EVERYTHING THERE IS TO DO MODELING WISE.
+SHE HAS WALKED ON MAIN RUNWAYS AROUND THE WORLD, SHE HAS SHOT TV COMMERCIALS, WORKED SHOWROOMS FOR SOME OF THE TOP DESIGNERS IN THE WORLD AND SHE’S MADE THE EDITORIAL SHOOTS FOR HYPED MAGAZINES

-MICK: – I grew up in Delaware and the person that made the greatest impression on me growing up was my mother.
-My mother moved to America from communist Poland for a temporary job back in the 70’s.
-She planned on being in the US for a few months but she got stuck here because it wasn’t safe for her to return to Eastern Europe.
-My mother always makes the best of any situation and so, she a made a life here and left behind everything she knew: her home, her friends, and her family.
-I grew up poor but I didn’t even realize that until I was much older because my mother had this amazing gift of taking the ordinary and making it magical.
+Mick was growing up in Delaware and the person that made the greatest impression on her growing up was her mother who moved to The USA from communist Poland for a temporary job back in the 70’s.
+Her story tells that the plan was to be in the US for a few months but she got stuck here because it wasn’t safe for her to return to Eastern Europe.
+As a good mother, her also always makes the best of any situation and so, she made a life the Stated and left behind everything she knew: her home, her friends, and her family.
+Mick grew up poor but she didn’t even realize that until she was much older because her mother had this amazing gift of taking the ordinary and making it magical.
 She had learned in communist Poland how to reuse everything and turn old junk into treasure.

 ” When I was growing up, she would constantly tell me about the brilliant women in history who had changed the world like Marie Curie and Rosalind Franklin.
 She made me believe that I could be one of those women, that I could change the world.
 That’s what I dreamed about as a little kid and what I still dream about today.”

 DT 500 MAG: – How did you crash into the modeling world?